LeonardooTozzi/LeonardooTozzi/README.md

 <br>

 <div align="center">
-- 🌱  Focusing in Python | JavaScript | Machine Learning
+- 🌱  Focusing on Backend development | NodeJs | Java
 <br>
 - 🧭 On a Journey to become an Data Scientist
 </div>